In mid-2020, New Relic released a newer user model, referred to as the New Relic One user model.

 A user group allows managing multiple users at the same time.
 Your New Relic users are assigned to a group and that group is granted access to specific roles and specific accounts.

-- User: Adding someone to this group allows them to use and configure monitoring/analysis features but not perform account-related tasks like managing billing or users.
+- User: This group allows a user to use and configure monitoring/analysis features but not perform account-related tasks like managing billing or users.

-To edit a user's group, use the User management UI.
+To change the group a user is in, use the User management UI.

 Roles are a set of capabilities.
-A capability is defined as the ability to do a specific New Relic task, like 'Delete alert conditions' (see more examples).
+A capability is defined as the ability to do a specific New Relic task, like 'Delete alert conditions' (learn more about capabilities).

 We provide some default standard roles (below).
 Pro and Enterprise tier accounts can also create custom roles.

 Provides admin-level access to the platform.
-This includes all New Relic capabilities with the exception of managing users (Organization manager and Authentication domain manager) and managing billing-related settings (Billing user).
+This includes all New Relic capabilities with the exception of managing users (Authentication domain manager role) and managing account-structure settings (Organization manager role).

 Provides ability to manage subscriptions and billing, and read-only access to the rest of the platform.